phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/tweetCount.md

-#Number of Clinton Tweets: 200769
+#Total Number of Tweets: 677632
-#Number of Trump Tweets: 174986
+#Number of Clinton Tweets: 201169
-#Number of Sanders Tweets: 136777
+#Number of Trump Tweets: 175437
-#Number of Cruz Tweets: 126323
+#Number of Sanders Tweets: 137035
-#Number of Rubio Tweets: 28438
+#Number of Cruz Tweets: 126672
-#Number of Carson Tweets: 8745
+#Number of Rubio Tweets: 28544
-#Total Number of Tweets:
+#Number of Carson Tweets: 8776
 #Current Stream Started at Fri Feb 12 00:58:01 MST
 ---
 ---